No. 66 Madhura Bus

-No. 66 Madhura Bus is a 2012 Malayalam road movie directed by M. A. Nishad and stars Pasupathy, Padmapriya, Mallika, Shwetha Menon and Makarand Deshpande in pivotal roles.
+No. 66 Madhura Bus is a 2012 Malayalam-language road crime thriller movie directed by M. A. Nishad and stars Pasupathy, Padmapriya, Mallika, Shwetha Menon and Makarand Deshpande in pivotal roles.
 The screenplay is by noted author K. V. Anil.
 A journey of love and revenge, the film's story unfolds amidst the travel of an interstate bus.
 M. A. Nishad, has earlier directed Pakal, Nagaram, Aayudham, Vairam and quite recently Best of Luck.
 M.Jayachandran composed the musical score for the film with lyrics written by Vayalar Sharathchandra Verma and Rajiv Alunkal.